Veterans

 A jigsaw puzzle JAP found by Terry Stone and after a lot of work the bike was whole again.
 Terry felt that as Ivan Mauger had a gold bike he should have one too

 Terry Stone in action at Ipswich on his 1929 Douglas.
-Terry is wearing his Raleigh Rockets jacket.
+Terry is wearing his Rayleigh Rockets jacket.
 How come Rye House wear a similar race jacket now?

 Peter Collins having a blast on a Douglas at Peterborough.
 Now come on mate you are supposed to be dressed in black